Home Jobs 12 Years Ago, Steve Jobs Taught an Astonishingly Effective Leadership Lesson in 5 Short Parts

 4. There was a backup plan.

-5. He had imaginative and prescient.
+5. He was imaginative and prescient.

 You may also like